 Panelists, moderated by Emi Adachi—managing director and cohead of global research at Heitman, a Chicago-based investment adviser—shed light on trends that have evolved, in many cases, since the data in the ULI Real Estate Economic Forecast was calculated and analyzed.

-Panelist William Pattison, head of research and strategy at MetLife Investment Management’s real estate group, said that the U.S. economy, from a macroperspective, has entered “the first soft landing the U.S. economy has ever had, post-World War II.”
+Panelist William Pattison, head of research and strategy at MetLife Investment Management’s real estate group, said that the U.S. economy, from a macroperspective, has entered what he calls “the first soft landing the U.S. economy has ever had, post-World War II.”
 He noted, though, that the rest of the economy did not enter a significant downturn.
 Commercial real estate was one of only a few industries that did.

 Therefore, unlike during the Global Financial Crisis, the industry benefits from “somewhat stabilized capital market conditions,” he said.